-(a) The Mayor may from time to time prepare and submit to the Board of Aldermen reorganization plans which may, subject to applicable law and the charter, reorganize, consolidate or abolish any City agency, in whole or in part, or establish new City agencies, as he deems necessary or expedient.
-Such reorganization plan shall be accompanied by an explanatory memo which shall include: (1) reference to any ordinances to be repealed or modified; and (2) summary of proposed ordinance language changes to be put into effect by such plan.

-(b) Every such reorganization plan shall upon receipt by the Clerk of the Board be referred to an appropriate committee of the Board of Aldermen which shall, not more than thirty days later, hold a public hearing on the matter and shall, no later than the second regular meeting of the Board of Aldermen following such hearing, report either that it approves or that it disapproves of the plan.
-A reorganization plan shall become effective ninety days after the date it is received by the Board of Aldermen unless the Board of Aldermen has prior to that date voted to disapprove the reorganization plan, or unless a later effective date is specified in the plan.
-A reorganization plan presented by the Mayor to the Board of Aldermen under this section may not be amended by it, but shall either be approved or rejected as submitted and shall not be subject to charter objection as provided in Section 2-9(c).
-(Referendum of 11-4-75; Acts of 1992, chap.
-174)
+- (a) The mayor may, from time to time, prepare and submit to the city council reorganization plans which may, subject to applicable law and this charter, reorganize, consolidate or abolish any city agency, in whole or in part, or establish new city agencies as the mayor considers necessary or expedient.
+The reorganization plan shall be accompanied by an explanatory memo which shall include: (i) reference to any ordinances to be repealed or modified; and (ii) a summary of proposed ordinance language changes to be put into effect by the plan. - (b) Every reorganization plan shall, upon receipt by the clerk of the council, be referred to an appropriate committee of the city council which shall, not more than 30 days later, hold a public hearing on the matter and shall, not later than the second regular meeting of the city council following the hearing, report either that it approves or disapproves of the plan.
+A reorganization plan shall become effective 90 days after the date it is received by the city council unless the city council has prior to that date voted to disapprove the reorganization plan or unless a later effective date is specified in the plan.
+A reorganization plan presented by the mayor to the city council under this section may not be amended by the city council but shall either be approved or rejected as submitted and shall not be subject to charter objection as provided in subsection (c) of section 2-9.
+(Referendum of 11-04-75; Acts of 1992, Chap 174.)